Adyen/adyen-salesforce-commerce-cloud/documentation/ApplePay.md

 ## Salesforce Commerce Cloud settings

-1. Go to Merchant Tools → Site Preference → Apple Pay.
+1. Go to Merchant Tools → Site Preferences → Apple Pay.
 2. In the Payment integration section, fill in the following items:

 Parameter Name            | Description